Search within:

 Additional phishing resources

-Here at OHIO, the Information Security Office provides multiple resources to help identify phishing messages and prevent our community from falling victim to scams.
-Be sure to check out the resources below!
+Here at OHIO, the Information Security Office provides multiple resources to help identify social engineering and prevent our community from falling victim to scams.
+Be sure to check out the resources below:

 • Request a simulated phishing exercise facilitated by the Information Security Office for your team or department to test their skills around identifying phishing messages.